Zydak/Vulkan-Path-Tracer/TechnicalOverview.md

 And because we're terminating only paths with low throughput we're not introducing too much variance and keeping the convergence rate relatively similiar to the original one.
 This way the result is not only mathematically correct, but we're also saving a lot of computation time by not evaluating low throughput paths.

 By applying russian roulette we're in fact **always** introducing more variance, but if probability $p$ is chosen correctly we're gaining efficiency which outweights small variance that it introduces.
 But if for some reason the probability $p$ is chosen poorly, like a constant of 0.01.
 We'd only trace 1% of the camera rays and then multiply them by a 100.
 From a mathematical point of view, the image is still correct, it will eventually converge on the right result.
-But visually it's horrible, the image will be way darker as the probabiity of a path having 20 bounces is close to zero as each bounce's probability of being terminated is 99%.
+But visually it's horrible.
+I'm not the greatest statistician in the world but If the termination probability is 99% for each bounce then the probability that we reach 20 bounces is $0.01^{20} = (10^{-2})^{20} = 10^{-40}$.
+So the probability of reaching 20 bounces (optimal for "visually correct" image) is equal $0.0000000000000000000000000000000000000001$!
+That's why the image will be super dark, you'll be lucky to get 2 or even 1 bounce most of the time, which is nowhere near the needed amount.
+So terminate your rays wisely.

 <p align="center">
   <img src="./Gallery/materialShowcase/NoRoulette366s.png" alt="No Roulette" width="300" height="300" />